view-components/view-components/README.md

 **Project status: pre-alpha**

-ViewComponents package allows to build flexible HTML user interface based on components.
+View Components allows to build flexible HTML user interface based on components.
 It provides interoperability via object-oriented API and foundation for UI architecture.

 ## Table of Contents